 For use with solid wood fuel only.

 Other fuels may overfire and generate poisonous gases (i.e. carbon monoxide).

-B. Vented Gas Log Sets, Unvented Gas Log Sets, Gas or Wood Inserts and Gas Log Lighters
+B. Gas Log Sets, Gas Inserts, Gas Log Lighters, Wood-burning Inserts

-- Optional - Gas log sets, gas or wood inserts, or gas log-lighters can be installed in this fireplace.
-Follow the instructions provided with the accessory for operation.
+- Optional. - Vented gas logs sets, gas inserts, gas log lighters, or wood-burning inserts can be installed in this fireplace.
+Follow the instructions provided with the accessory to operation.